Commentary

 How many people, today or at any time in history, have been trained to explain what they can’t explain?

-I mean, I am one of the most articulate, word-ready people I know (Sorry if that sounds bad, it’s just true), and I have found myself mute in the face of certain circumstances.
+I mean, I am one of the most articulate, word-ready people I know (Sorry if that sounds bad, it’s just true), and I have found myself mute in the face of certain circumstances, certain people.

 This even comes after years of practice talking about how confused I am, or how I don’t have the words for something.
 In those situations I would keep talking (or journaling) until I reached some kind of coherence, or at least the next action point.